sparkflows/sparkflows-docs/docs/user-guide/control-structures/condition.rst

 Condition Function
 ==========

-Fire Insights provides the below processors for controlling execution flow based on conditions.
+Sparkflows provides the below processors for controlling execution flow based on conditions.

 .. list-table::